mgoldcoin/mgold/development-and-api/waves-node-rest-api/address.md

   "address" - account's address in Base58 format "script" - Base58 representation of compiled script.
 The field is not present, if no script is set for address "scriptText" - Text representation of script.
-The field is not present, if no script is set for address "complexity" - How script is complex
+The field is not present, if no script is set for address "complexity" - How script is complicated
   "extraFee" - An extra fee for all transactions going from this account if the miner is this node
 ```